Applying for a short-stay Schengen visa in Egypt

 Applying for a visa in this country or region

-Since 6 December 2015 visa applications have to be submitted at the Visa Application Center (VAC).
+Visa applications have to be submitted at the Visa Application Center (VAC).
 To book an appointment and for further information on the visa requirements click here.

 The address of the VAC is: 3rd Floor, Abou El Feda building, Zamalek, Cairo, Egypt.

 Submission times: 8.30 to 13.00 hours from Sunday – Thursday (except holidays specified by the Netherlands embassy).

 Passport collection time: 14.00 to 16.00 hours from Sunday – Thursday.